girlscript/winter-of-contributing/Java/Annonations/Annotation_at_run_time/Documentation.md

 # Annotations at runtime
-Annotations are a form of metadata that provide data about a program that is not part of the program itself.
-If any annotation specifies its retention policy as RUNTIME, then those annotations can be queried at runtime by any java program.
-We use Java reflection to process Java Annotations at runtime.
+Annotations are tags representing metadata that provide additional information about a program to the java compiler and JVM.
+This tag is attached with classes, methods or fields of the program.
+If the retention policy of any annotation is specified to be RUNTIME, then those annotations can be queried at runtime by any java program.
+This is possible with the help of Java reflection.
 Here is an example of a class annotation.

 ```java
 import java.lang.annotation.*;
 import java.lang.reflect.*;